Night Visions (TV series)

-Night Visions is an American television horror anthology series, with each episode comprising two half-hour stories dealing with themes of the supernatural or simply the dark side of human nature.
+Night Visions is an American television horror anthology television series, with each episode comprising two half-hour stories dealing with themes of the supernatural or simply the dark side of human nature.
 It was produced by Warner Bros.
 Television for the Fox network, originally airing from 2001 to 2002.
 Musician Henry Rollins was the uncredited host of the show.

 Production

-Filming for the show began during July 2000 in Vancouver, Canada.
-Veteran punk and metal singer Henry Rollins got hired as host after discussions with Fox executives, who initially wanted him to play a recurring role on their popular sci-fi series The X-Files.
+The working title for the show was Night Terrors.
+It was created by Dan Angel and Billy Brown, who had both previously worked on John Carpenter's 1993 horror anthology Body Bags, as well as the Goosebumps series that aired on Fox Kids between 1995 and 1998.
+Interest in the project they were developing was heightened following the box office success of the 1999 supernatural film The Sixth Sense.
+In an interview from when the show was still in the planning stages, Angel said that it was going to focus on "psychologically disturbing, suspense-driven, rich character stories".
+Filming for the pilot began during July 2000 in Vancouver, Canada.
+Vancouver was chosen as the filming location since it would help keep costs down.
+The show was produced by Warner Bros., and aired by Fox, with Fox exercising a degree of creative control over the show.
+Fox and Warner Bros. had a similar arrangement with Buffy: The Vampire Slayer, which aired on Warner's WB Network, despite being produced by Fox.
+Veteran punk and metal singer Henry Rollins got hired as host after discussions with Fox executives, who in the summer of 2000 had wanted him to play a recurring role on their popular sci-fi series The X-Files.
+Rollins was unable to accept the role in The X-Files since it clashed with an upcoming summer European tour he was going to do with his musical group Rollins Band, in support of their 2000 album Get Some Go Again.
+As a result of this clash, Fox instead offered Rollins the Night Visions role, which he accepted.
 In a 2001 interview, Rollins remarked "It's kind of a Twilight Zone-thing and I'm the Rod Serling.
 It's awesome.
 I got the job last year, and I'm working on it now and again up in Vancouver.
 Really nice people, really good material.
 That's the best part of it, really.
 If it's bad material it doesn't matter how much money they're throwing at you, it's not worth it."